Invisible E-commerce Profit Killers & How to Fix Them

 5. Broken Categories

-A category looks full inside the CMS… but shows up empty on the live site.
+A category looks full inside the CMS but shows up empty on the live site.

 Pagination stops working.
 Filters load dead pages or return zero results even when products exist.
 These issues slip through easily because category logic is one of the most fragile parts of an e-commerce setup.

 Shopify’s own documentation warns that faceted navigation, filters, and collection rules can break with even small theme edits, bulk imports, or app conflicts.
-When this happens, customers think you’re out of stock or don’t carry what they need, so they leave.
+When this happens, customers think we’re out of stock or don’t carry what they need, so they leave.
 Broken categories disrupt discovery, reduce product visibility, and quietly drain revenue long before anyone notices something is wrong.
 Reference: Shopify’s guide to collections and navigation.

 6. Slow or Heavy Pages

 Shopify’s guidelines show even slight speed loss hurts conversions.
 Google’s Core Web Vitals highlight the same issue: slow product pages push mobile shoppers to bounce, hesitate, or abandon checkout, turning small delays into real revenue leaks for brands.
+Shopify’s own performance guidelines confirm how much lost speed equals lost conversions.
+Even Google’s Core Web Vitals data shows that slow product pages disproportionately hurt mobile checkouts.
+Reference: Google’s Core Web Vitals overview.

 7. Duplicate Pages